Jump to:

 The white and/or blush color can be used for a showstopping display on appetizers, in salads, a charcuterie board, or set on the rim of a cocktail.

 However, their color can be a disadvantage when you're expecting something red, especially since the color can turn a bit off white and unappealing.
 For example, jams, syrups, and pies made exclusively with pineberries will be an unappetizing color.
-You can remedy that by mixing in other red produce (plums or beet juice).
+You can remedy that by mixing in a small portion of red strawberries or other red produce (plums or beet juice).

 Other seasonal resources